AgarwalVedika/CausalVQA/Readme.md

 ## Dataset Generation

-We use a pre-trained object removal model (https://github.com/rakshithShetty/adversarial-object-removal).
+We use a pre-trained object removal model.
 Please find the 512x512 removal GAN used by us here: <GIVE LINK- GOOGLE DRIVE?>.
 Make sure it is stored in pre_removal_models folder.

 1. Generating IV-VQA dataset: